richardadonnell/Upwork-Job-Scraper/README.md

 10. 🔢 **Badge Notifications**: Shows the number of new jobs since last viewed on the extension icon.
 11. 🎛️ **Master Toggle**: Enable or disable all extension functionality.
 12. ⏳ **Next Check Countdown**: Displays a countdown to the next scheduled job check.
+13. 🐞 **Error Logging**: Automatically logs and reports errors to a specified webhook for debugging.

 ## Installation